Unity-Technologies/UnityKeyer/README.md

 ## Get started

 To learn about the Unity Keyer package (concepts, features, and workflows) read the [Keyer package documentation](Packages/com.unity.media.keyer/Documentation~/index.md) in this repository.
-For user convenience, an HTML build is also available [in a zip file](Packages/com.unity.media.keyer/Built-documentation.zip).

 ### Check out the licensing model